graybealski/cf-conventions-work/FAQ.md

 Use other examples from the Standard Names table to model your request, or review past requests in the mail list archives.

+<a name="stdnames_components"></a>
+### What are the components of a standard name?
+A CF standard name is a unique text string, which is associated in the CF Standard Names table to other attributes.
+The text string is made up of two parts: the name (from the CF Standard Names table), and optionally, following the name and one or more blanks, a standard name modifier.
+The name contains no white space (underscores separate the words, in practice) and identifies the physical quantity.
+The modifier is used to describe a quantity which is related to another variable with the modified standard name.
+Details are provided in the convention section on [Standard Name](http://cfconventions.org/1.6.html#standard-name), and examples of modifiers are given in [Appendix C](http://cfconventions.org/1.6.html#standard-name-modifiers).

+Several attributes are required for every standard name: the canonical units, which are *typical* units of the physical quantity, and the description, which clarifies related quantities and meanings of the standard name (but is not strictly a definition per se).
+Older standard names may not have a description.

+In addition, standard names that come from certain sources may have GRIB parameter code(s) and/or AMIP identifiers; these are not generally required.

 <a name="stdnames_structure"></a>
 ### What is the structure of a good standard name?
 A good standard name will typically include several characteristics that, together, characterize your variable.
 Common characteristics (or *facets*) include (with examples in parentheses):